minelminel/ticketing-system/README.md

 ### TODO
 - use url params in /issues table to set view (closed/open issues, pageNo, rowsPerPage)
 - add `links` object to response which returns pagination params and issue url
+- issue detail panel shows empty component on 404 (in general this rendering pattern needs to improve)
+- activity stream on home page when logged in, toggle "everyone" or "only me"

 ---